MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-score-assessments.md

 ### Controls tab

 The controls tab displays detailed information for each control mapped to the assessment.
-A **control status breakdown** chart shows the status of controls broken down by control family so you can see at a glance which groupings of controls need attention.
+A **control status breakdown** chart shows the status of controls by family, so you can see at a glance which groupings of controls need attention.

 Beneath the chart, a table lists detailed information about each control within the assessment.
 Controls are grouped by control family.
 Expand each family name to reveal the individual controls it contains.
-The information listed for each control include:
+The information listed for each control includes:

 - **Control title**
 - **Status**: reflects the test status of the improvement actions within the control
     - **Passed** - all improvement actions have a test status of “passed
     -  **Failed** - at least one improvement action has a test status of “failed”
-    - **None** - all improvement actions have not been tested
+    - **None** - not all improvement actions have been tested
     - **Out of scope** - all improvement actions are out of scope for this assessment
     - **In progress** - improvement actions have any other status, including “in progress,” “partial credit,” or “undetected”
 - **Control ID**: the control’s identification number, assigned by its corresponding regulation, standard, or policy